9ideas/hackcouver.github.io/README.md

-# Hackcouver Website
+# 9HackForGood Website

-Website for Hackcouver.
+Website for 9HackForGood.